 Why are we attracted to certain people while others aren’t?
 Yes, people naturally are drawn to different things (clothing, houses, even potential partners.)

-But, could it be that the Selena was right, and the heart just wants what is wants?
+But, could it be that Selena Gomez was right, and the heart just wants what is wants?
 Is there some secret power our hearts have to find our one elusive soulmate?

 No. Turns out, it’s not our hearts, it’s our heads.
 The brain is what’s actually responsible for any attraction we feel to a potential partner.
 Now, a study is breaking down what kind of people each person is attracted to.
 And more importantly – why.